 9. Good blue-chip investments may have hidden assets in the form of real estate.
 For instance, when a company buys real estate, the purchase price goes on its balance sheet as the historical value of the asset.
 Over a period of years or decades, the market value of that real estate may climb substantially.

 The historical value remains unchanged on the balance sheet.
 You have to look closely to spot this hidden value.
 At times, the hidden value in a company’s real estate can come to exceed the market value of its stock.

 This hidden value may only become apparent to investors when the company upgrades the use of real estate.

 For example, a merchandiser might repurpose a parking lot to build a shopping mall with a residential condo tower on higher floors, and a parking garage down below.

 10. Some TSX blue-chip stocks may have a hidden asset in their relationship with loyal customers.
 After a series of satisfactory dealings, long-time customers develop a level of trust that makes them receptive to related offerings from the company.

 For example, Apple Computer was able to move into the digital music player and smartphone businesses as quickly as it did because it had an established core of fans for its Mac computers.

-When you’re in retirement, you’re obviously making the shift from saving to spending.
+When you’re in retirement or about to retire in the near future, you’re obviously making the shift from saving to spending.
 The Registered Retirement Income Fund is the vehicle for making that happen.
 Your RRSP automatically converts to it (if you haven’t converted it already).

 From that point on, you have to make mandatory withdrawals on those funds you invested within the RRSP.